revolist/revogrid-docs/pro/policies/terms.md

 2. The due date and the payment methods accepted by Revolist are determined by the description of the Service Plan selected by the User, which is subject to this Service Agreement.
 In case of doubt, the fees for a specific booked period are due in advance.

-3. Fees are always shown exclusive of and inclusive of VAT.
+3. Fees are always shown exclusive as well as inclusive of VAT.

 4. In the event of default, the User shall pay default interest to Revolist in accordance with the statutory provisions applicable in Estonia.
 Further rights of Revolist shall remain unaffected.